 Although coverage is consistent, the premium varies depending on where you live, your age, your smoking history, and other factors.

 You can save money by paying in monthly installments rather than yearly or quarterly.
-If you don’t enroll in the program the year you become eligible, a late-enrollment penalty will increase your premium.
+A late-enrollment penalty will increase your premium if you don’t enroll in the program the year you become eligible.

 The less expensive plans often don’t cover some costs that the pricier ones cover, so compare the plans carefully before choosing.